MultiSafepay/docs/content/payments/features/recurring-payments/_index.md

     Mu-->>Mu: Decrypts relevant payment details <br> to process payment Mu->>Me: Confirms successful payment
     Me->>C: Redirects to success page
-    C-->>Me: Funds are transferred
+    Mu-->>Me: Collects funds

 {{< /mermaid >}}

 {{< br >}}
 {{< br >}}

-### Subsequent payment: merchant-initiated
+### Subsequent payments: Merchant-initiated

-There are two common use-cases for merchant-initiated subsequent payments:
+There are two common use cases for merchant-initiated subsequent payments:

 - Subscriptions
 - Unscheduled payments

+1. The customer must give consent (once only).
-Both subscriptions and unscheduled payments require a customer's consent, but no actions.
-In the request to MultiSafepay, the merchant includes the relevant token.
-MultiSafepay then decrypts the payment details to process the payment.
+2. You include the token in the request to MultiSafepay.
+3. MultiSafepay decrypts the payment details and processes the payment.

 {{< mermaid class="text-center" >}}